 If you’re having trouble finding a 151 rum now that Bacardi stopped making theirs, you can order it online from several other brands.

 The Hawaiian Hammer makes a wonderful alternative to traditional tropical rum cocktails, such as the Daiquiri or the Pina Colada.
 The taste of this drink isn’t quite like any of those, even though it’s similar to all of them.

 With flavors of banana, coconut, orange and pineapple, it feels like a little vacation in the tropics.
 That makes it a wonderful choice when you can’t get away, but really wish you could.

 Even in the dead of winter, this drink can make it feel like summer.
-Even more so if you dress it up it in this gorgeous multi-colored set of highball glasses I’ve been lusting after.

 If you want to pair it with food, try this Strawberry Banana Bread from The Recipe Critic.
 The fruity flavors in the bread and the drink work together in a delicious way.